-Sometimes we like to mix it up and go high-low around here, like, say a pinkies-out cocktail party with artisanal cocktails with one of our favorite snacks, popcorn.
-But then we dress up our popcorn a bit, not too much, like say with sweet-salty kettle flavors and tropical toasted coconut so it's super easy going but still impressive.
+Sometimes we like to mix it up and go high-low around here, like, say, a pinkies-out cocktail party with artisanal cocktails with one of our favorite snacks, popcorn.
+But then we dress up our popcorn a bit, not too much, like say with sweet-salty kettle flavors and tropical toasted coconut, like this Toasted Coconut Kettle Corn Popcorn recipe, so it’s super easy going but still impressive.

-or another neutral, high heat oil such as canola
+- 4 tablespoons extra virgin coconut oil or another neutral, high heat oil, such as canola

-Heat oven to 350°F and arrange a rack in the middle.
+- Toast The Coconut: Heat the oven to 350°F and arrange a rack in the middle.
 Spread coconut on a rimmed baking sheet and toast until golden, about 5 minutes; set aside.
-(Coconut can be toasted up to 2 days ahead of time store at room temperature in an airtight container.)
+(Coconut can be toasted up to 2 days ahead of time and stored at room temperature in an airtight container.)

-Place the coconut oil (or canola oil) and a 3 to 5 popcorn kernels in a 4-quart large saucepan or pot and set, covered, over medium-high heat.
-Once a kernel pops add the remaining popcorn kernels, sugar, and salt.
-Stir for 10 seconds to evenly coat all the popcorn (be careful since there is hot sugar and oil in the pan) then immediately cover with a lid or a splatter screen.
+- Pop The Popcorn: Place the coconut oil (or canola oil) and a 3 to 5 popcorn kernels in a 4-quart large saucepan or pot and set, covered, over medium-high heat.
+Once a kernel pops, add the remaining popcorn kernels, sugar, and salt.
+Stir for 10 seconds to evenly coat all the popcorn (be careful since there is hot sugar and oil in the pan), then immediately cover with a lid or a splatter screen.

-Cook while gently moving the pan back and forth over the burner.
-About every 45 to 60 seconds, quickly remove the pan from the heat, and while still partially covering, carefully stir with a heatproof spoon or spatula, making sure to get the sugar at the bottom of the pot (to prevent the sugar from burning).
+- Cook while gently moving the pan back and forth over the burner.
+About every 45 to 60 seconds, quickly remove the pan from the heat.
+While still partially covering, carefully stir with a heatproof spoon or spatula, making sure to get the sugar at the bottom of the pot (to prevent the sugar from burning).
 Immediately return to heat and continue to cook until almost all the popcorn is popped.

-Once there is a delay of several second between pops.
-(There will be steam coming out of the pot so point the pot lid away from you to avoid a burn.
-If you smell smoke, remove pot from heat and dump it onto the baking sheet.)
-Remove the popcorn from the heat and dump onto a rimmed baking sheet or into a large bowl, breaking up any large clumps.
+- Once there is a delay of several seconds between pops.
+(There will be steam coming out of the pot, so point the pot lid away from you to avoid a burn.
+If you smell smoke, remove the pot from heat and dump it onto the baking sheet.)
+Remove the popcorn from the heat and dump it onto a rimmed baking sheet or into a large bowl, breaking up any large clumps.
 Add the coconut and stir to combine.